SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 You resolve strong reference cycles by defining some of the relationships between classes as weak or unowned references instead of strong references.
-This process is described in :ref:`AutomaticReferenceCounting_ResolvingStrongReferenceCycles` below.
+This process is described in :ref:`AutomaticReferenceCounting_ResolvingStrongReferenceCyclesBetweenClassInstances`.
-However, before you learn how to break a strong reference cycle, it is useful to understand how such a cycle can be caused.
+However, before you learn how to resolve a strong reference cycle, it is useful to understand how such a cycle is caused.

 Here's an example of how a strong reference cycle can be created by accident.
 This example defines two classes called ``Person`` and ``Apartment``,